kunalj101/python_intro_hackathon/chapter2.md

 *** =hint
 - Use AV[0] to select the first element of a list AV.
-- Use AV[1:3] to select second to third elements of a list AV.
+- Use AV[1:3] to select second to third element of a list AV.

 *** =pre_exercise_code